alexandrualexan-wq/OrderProcessingService/README.md

 *   Provision all the necessary Azure resources, including Azure Container Apps, Redis, and Application Insights.
 *   Deploy the services to the Azure Container Apps environment.

-For screenshots of the deployed Azure containers and Postman requests, see the `azure screenshots` folder.
+The `azure screenshots` folder contains images that visually document the Azure deployment, including:

+*   A screenshot of the deployed container apps in the Azure portal.
+*   Screenshots of Postman requests to the public endpoint of the deployed `OrderService`.

 ### Azure Endpoints